nawabahmadreshi/documentation/pages/features/website-to-app-routing.md

 {% elsif page.guide %}

+{% prerequisite %}

+- Your Branch links need to have [fallback control parameters]({{base.url}}/getting-started/configuring-links/guide/#fallback-url-customization).
+These should point at the URL on your website where you are implementing the steps in this guide.
+{% endprerequisite %}

 ## Initialize the Deepview SDK on page load

 Add the following code somewhere inside the `<head></head>` tags on your website and customize the [link parameters]({{base.url}}/getting-started/configuring-links) to suit your needs.